The Bankrate promise

 But vehicle damage isn’t the only type of issue that can result from a car accident.
 There may also be injuries, and in some cases, they could require immediate medical attention.
 What that means is that if you’re hurt in a car accident, you may end up in the back of an ambulance that is heading to the hospital.
 While the cost may not be top of mind at that point, you will at some point need to know whether the ambulance ride will cost you money out of pocket.
 So does your car insurance company pay for an ambulance ride, or do you?
 The answer is: it depends.

 As long as you have medical payments coverage or personal injury protection as part of your car insurance policy, your insurer will typically cover the cost of going to the hospital in an ambulance after you’re involved in a car accident regardless of fault.
 If you do not have this type of coverage and weren’t at fault, the at-fault driver’s bodily injury coverage should pick up the tab for the cost of the ambulance ride.

 What car insurance coverage covers ambulance rides?

-While every insurance company has its own limits on how much of your medical bills it will pay, the best car insurance companies offer several financial protections to cover ambulance rides.
+While every insurance company has its own limits on how much of your medical bills it will pay, the best car insurance companies offer several financial protections that may cover ambulance rides.
 Every policy includes different categories of coverage, some of which will be mandatory in your state and some that may be optional.
 Here are the types that may pay your ambulance company for medical expenses:

 - Personal injury protection (PIP): Some states, called no-fault states, require you to carry PIP.
-If you live in one of these states, it is typically a mandatory part of your policy and could pay for your ambulance costs.
+If you live in one of these states, it is a mandatory part of your policy and could pay for your ambulance costs.